danieleteti/delphimvcframework/README.md

 DMVCFramework is a very popular Delphi framework which provides an easy to use, scalable, flexible [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer), [JSON-RPC](https://en.wikipedia.org/wiki/JSON-RPC) and [ActiveRecord](https://www.martinfowler.com/eaaCatalog/activeRecord.html) framework for Delphi developers.
 DMVCFramework is the **most popular** Delphi project on GitHub and compiles for Windows (32 and 64bit) and Linux (64bit).
 DMVCFramework services can be compiled as console application,  Windows Service, Linux daemon, Apache module (Windows and Linux) and IIS ISAPI (Windows).

-DMVCFramework works with Delphi 10.4 Sydney, Delphi 10.3 Rio, Delphi 10.2 Tokyo, Delphi 10.1 Berlin,  Delphi 10 Seattle.
+DMVCFramework works with Delphi 11 Alexandria, Delphi 10.4 Sydney, Delphi 10.3 Rio, Delphi 10.2 Tokyo, Delphi 10.1 Berlin,  Delphi 10 Seattle.

 ### DelphiMVCFramework Main Features